Eydison

-Eydison Teofilo Soares, or simply Eydison (born 30 May 1988), is a Brazilian professional footballer who plays as a forward for Clube Atlético Carlos Renaux.
+Eydison Teofilo Soares, or simply Eydison (born 30 May 1988), is a Brazilian professional footballer who plays as a forward for Monte Roraima Futebol Clube.

 Early life

 Eydison was born in Capinopolis, Brazil in 1988.
 He began his football career as a youth player with Associação Desportiva Atlética do Paraná, and has subsequently played for multiple senior teams in Brazil, Japan, Saudi Arabia, United Arab Emirates, Indonesia, Vietnam, Armenia and Thailand.
 He is a left-footed player, and usually plays as a forward or centre-forward.

 Career

 Azuriz

 On 20 September 2020, Eydison joined Azuriz for a season in Segunda Divisão.
-On 27 September 2020, he made his Azuriz debut, scoring one goal in a 1-1 draw with Prudentópolis.
+On 27 September 2020, he made his Azuriz debut, scoring one goal in a 1–1 draw with Prudentópolis.
 On 11 October, he made the first assist for Azuriz in a 1–0 home victory over Apucarana.
-On 18 October, he scored his second goal for the club, with a penalty in 1-1 draw against São-Joseense.
+On 18 October, he scored his second goal for the club, with a penalty in 1–1 draw against São-Joseense.
 On 27 October, he scored his 3rd goal for Azuriz, a header, to open a 2–1 home win against Nacional (PR).
 On 16 November, he scored his 4th goal for the club with a close-range shot in the 1–3 defeat to Maringá.
 On 25 November, he scored the opening penalty of the semi-final against Apucarana; Azuriz advanced to the final with an 8–7 victory on penalties.
 On 2 December at the Estádio Willie Davids of Maringá, he scored the first goal in an 3–0 away victory, meaning that his club Azuriz became champions of Paranaense 2 for 2020.
 Azuriz and Maringá were promoted to Primeira Divisão 2021.

 On 14 January 2023, Eydison returned to Azuriz after two years in the Vietnam.
-On 13 February, he scored his first goal of the season in a 2-0 home victory over Foz do Iguaçu, this was also the first club win of the season.
+On 13 February, he scored his first goal of the season in a 2–0 home victory over Foz do Iguaçu, this was also the first club win of the season.